 Textiles are collected for I & G who recycle and donate them to various charities.
 These include including The National Blind Children's Association, The World Cancer Research Fund and Christie Manchester Hospital.
 They have have donated over £1million since being in business.Batteries are taken to G&P Batteries Ltd in Darlaston.
 Components of the batteries are extracted and recycled in the steel industry and other industrial applications.

 Plastic bottles are segregated via a Material Recycling Facility (MRF) at Teesside and then taken to Eco-Plastics in Lincolnshire.

-The 7 different types of things collected from packaging points are taken to a recycling sorting centre owned by Shanks who sort the recycling and send it on to be processed.
+The contents collected from packaging points are taken to a recycling sorting centre owned by Shanks who sort the recycling and send it on to be processed.

 Services for Communities33 Murrayburn Road, Edinburgh, EH14 2TF